magnusrodseth/disaster-tweets/assignment-2/README.md

 ## 6. Designing a pipeline

-> Apart from that, design (not develop) your pipeline based on one Advanced modelling techniques.
-Justify your choices (10%).

 The advanced modelling technique we have chosen are Word2Vec embeddings coupled with a Random Forest classifier.
-Both Word2Vec and Random Forest are relatively simple models that are easy to implement and interpret.
-This makes them suitable for this project.

 ### Word2Vec
 Word2vec is a technique for natural language processing from 2013.
-The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
+The word2vec algorithm uses a shallow neural network model to learn word associations from a large corpus of text.
 Once trained, it can detect synonymous words or suggest additional words for a partial sentence.
 In the same way as tf-idf (our current approach), word2vec represents each document with a vector.
 The vectors are chosen such that they capture the semantic and syntactic qualities of the words.

 We will use the library `gensim` to train a Word2Vec model on a large corpus of text.
 Then, we will use the pre-trained model to generate embeddings for each tweet in our dataset.
 The embeddings will be used as features in our Random Forest classifier.